The Best Coffee Machine With Milk Frother

 Features:

-- Low-pressure pre-infusion for increased shot quality
+• Low-pressure pre-infusion for enhanced shot quality

-- Full sized commercial 58mm portafilter
+• Full-sized commercial 58mm portafilter

 My Observations: